 Insert "[jamaicensis group]" following "Breeds", "Winters", "Resident", and "Migrates" at the beginning of the first four paragraphs of the distributional statement.
 In the paragraph beginning "Resident", add the following after "Grenada": "; [ferruginea group] in South America in the Andes from Colombia south to western Argentina and southern Chile."
-Replace the paragraph beginning "Introduced and established" with the following: "Introduced and established in England, where numbers dramatically reduced by control operations, and in western Europe, including France, Spain, and the Netherlands, and in Morocco."
+Replace the paragraph beginning "Introduced and established" with the following: "Introduced and established" with the following: "Introduced by control operations, and in western Europe, including France, Spain, and the Netherlands, and in Morocco."